 I know it’s quite common to use a spray bottle when watering certain indoor plants, but it’s not something you want to extend to your succulent garden.

-In fact, when you plant your succulents, always make sure that all of the leaves sit on top of the soil and so that they’re not constantly touching the wet cactus mix.
-You want to make sure that your leaves remain dry.
+In fact, when you plant your succulents, always make sure that all of the leaves sit on top of the soil so they’re not touching the wet cactus mix.
+You want to make sure that your leaves remain dry!